 The Meaning and Symbolism of Common Phlox Flower Colors

-In floral symbolism, the color almost always carries a meaning of its own.
-When analyzing the symbolic meaning of a phlox flower, you must also consider the color of its flowers which bloom in blue, violet, pink, red, and white.
+In floral symbolism, the color almost always carries a meaning.
+When analyzing the symbolic meaning of a phlox flower, you must also consider its color.
+Phlox flowers bloom in blue, violet, pink, red, and white.

 - Blue and Violet – In flowers, these cooler hues often represent honesty, patience, spirituality, wisdom, and understanding.
 A purple or blue phlox symbolizes stability and enduring love in a long-lasting, mature relationship.

 - Pink – Pink traditionally symbolizes gentle admiration, love, and femininity.
 In phlox, it represents romantic intimacy and can be a tender expression of love.